pneyrinck/corecontrol/README.md

   // create a OCI module with role = model
   CCModule* module = CCModuleCreate("oci", "coffeebot", "Coffee Bot", "model");

-  // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCSocketCreate("tcp", "ws://192.168:100.1:8080/models");

   // add controls to the module that reperesent the data model CCModuleAddControl(module, "type", "Type", "string");
   CCModuleAddControl(module, "progress", "Progress", "continuous");